-Your A1C test results give an average of your blood sugar levels over a period of two to three months to show you if your diabetes is under control.
-It’s different than the day-to-day blood sugar tests you take at home, which show snapshots of your blood sugar at that moment — for example, whether it’s spiking after meals or dipping between them.
+Your A1C test results give an average of your blood sugar levels over a period of two to three months.
+The results show you if your diabetes is under control.
+It’s different than the day-to-day blood sugar tests you take at home.
+These show snapshots of your blood sugar at that moment—for example, whether it’s spiking after meals or dipping between them.

 The American Diabetes Association likens the A1C test result to a baseball player’s batting average, which sums up the player’s abilities better than any single at bat.